A warm and wild connection

 Should I sleep in Tayrona Park?

-Which entrance is best for hiking?
+Which entrance is best?

 What type of food can I eat there?

 In Tayrona Park you will find a few restaurants restaurants on the main beaches of Cabo San Juan, Arrecifes and Cañaveral.
 Each of them have lunch and dinner options ranging from selections of rice, chicken, meat, and fish.
 You will also find informal seafood stations that serve ceviche, fruits and other delicacies.
 We recommend bringing enough cash to satisfy your hunger!

 Are there any ATMS?